Tag: baptism

 Mark 12:1–17; Matthew 10:5–7; Matthew 17:24–27

 The tragedy of it all is that while they are still children of God, Jesus identifies them as strangers (or foreigners) to God.
-We might use the estranged.
+We might use the word estranged.

 Gentiles were truly foreigners to God, insofar as God did not choose them to bear the name of God.
 Due to choices and behaviors, it came to the point that the Jews were such, too.